 Landscape construction focusing on low-technology, biotechnical, regional, and experimental techniques or systems.
 Lecture, studio.

 PLA 461 Landscape Architecture V. (4)

 Landscape ecological planning: collection and application of ecological data relevant to planning and design at landscape scale.
 Studio.
-Fee or deposit.
+Fee.
 Prerequisite: PLA 362.

 PLA 462 Landscape Architecture VI.
 (4)

 Advanced landscape architecture: integrative capstone studio with multifaceted design problems.
-Fee or deposit.
+Fee.
 Prerequisite: PLA 461.

 Full-time internship under the supervision of practitioners in the Phoenix area or other locales.
 Credit/no credit.
 Prerequisite: school major or instructor approval.

 PLA 485 International Field Studies in Planning and Landscape Architecture.
 (112)

 Organized field study of planning and landscape architecture in specified international locations.
 May be repeated for credit with school approval.
 Study abroad.
 Cross-listed as PUP 485.
 Credit is allowed for only PLA 485 or PUP 485.

 PLA 494 Special Topics.
 (14)